TheSledgeHammer/2.11BSD_X44/README.md

 ## Project Goals:
 - Maintain Traditional 2.11BSD Style while keeping current.
+  - Current focus is on re-using & extending as much of the 2.11BSD codebase where applicable before importing new or existing code
 - Small Footprint: Ideally less than 200 system calls.
 - Clean code